julian-soda/fantasy_football/README.md

-For example, if 1.40% of all schedule combinations had the team with a worse record, and 92.47% of all schedule combinations had the team with a better record, that team would have extremely bad schedule luck, and would have a Luck Index score of -91.07.
+For example, if 1.40% of all schedule combinations had the team with a worse record, and 92.47% of all schedule combinations had the team with a better record, that team would have extremely bad schedule luck and would have a Luck Index score of -91.07.